 - Meetings are scheduled only for hours the library is open to the public and must end 30 minutes prior to library closing times.

 - Library meeting room bookings for organizations are limited in number due to high demand; no organization may monopolize library meeting rooms.
-To ensure equitable access to meeting rooms, an organization may book a maximum of two meetings room session per month or 24 meeting room meetings throughout a year.
+To ensure equitable access to meeting rooms, an organization may book a maximum of two meeting room sessions per month or 24 meeting room sessions throughout a year.

 - Room reservations must be submitted online for approval at least one week prior to the meeting date.
 A Meeting Room Use Agreement form must be signed by an adult who is a member of the organization applying to use the room and supplied to the Administration Department.
 For assistance in reserving a meeting room online, applicants may contact the librarian in charge or the librarian’s designee at any of the library agencies.

 - A meeting room application for any age group through senior high school must be made by an adult sponsor.
 At least one adult must be in attendance at the meeting and responsible for the group’s behavior and the protection of the building and its contents.

 - The library will not approve a room reservation where intended use is inconsistent with the Woodbridge Public Library Rules of Conduct or inconsistent with meeting room policy and regulations.

 - The library reserves the right to deny meeting rooms to organizations that frequently cancel meetings; do not show up; do not notify the library about canceled meetings; consistently overstay their reserved time; misuse the meeting room; and that misrepresent their sponsors, content, purpose, and / or audience for the event.

 No food or beverages are permitted at the Fords branch; only light refreshments such as coffee and packaged snacks are permitted in uncarpeted areas of the meeting rooms.